sncandiani/Saturday-in-the-park/README.md

 #### Itinerary

-- When the user navigates to `/myitinerary`, they should see a list itinerary items specific to that user.
+- When the user navigates to `/myitinerary`, they should see a list of itinerary items specific to that user.

 - When the user navigates to `/myitinerary/new`, they should be presented with a form that, when submitted, will add a new item to their itinerary.